 — Bill Wargo, Coordinator, Alligator Point Sea Turtle Patrol

-Alligator Harbor supports a variety of commercial and recreational species of fish and invertebrates in valuable aquatic habitats including seagrass meadows, salt marshes, oyster bars, and beaches.
+Alligator Harbor supports a variety of commercial and recreational species of fish and invertebrates in valuable aquatic habitats including seagrass meadows, salt marshes, oyster bars and beaches.

-Education and Outreach Staff worked closely with Apalachicola National Estuarine Research Reserve to participate in coastal training program workshops, local festivals, distributing local boating guides, developing educational fliers, giving presentations, writing articles for local newspapers and newsletters, and designing educational signage for local kiosks.
+Education and Outreach Staff worked closely with the Apalachicola National Estuarine Research Reserve to participate in coastal training program workshops, local festivals, distributing local boating guides, developing educational fliers, giving presentations, writing articles for local newspapers and newsletters, and designing educational signage for local kiosks.

 Alligator Harbor Aquatic Preserve was designated in 1969.
 The barrier islands and spits in the area began forming 5,000 years ago when sea level had risen essentially to its present position.
 The region is now primarily rural with scattered concentrations of single-family beach homes, but development pressure is increasing.

 Alligator Harbor Aquatic Preserve is a shallow, neutral estuary and a barrier spit lagoon.
 It lies just east of the Apalachicola estuary and is enclosed by the Alligator Point sand spit.
 The harbor is approximately 4 miles long and 1 mile wide with a mean low water depth of approximately 4 feet.
 There is little freshwater inflow into the harbor, and salinity levels do not vary much from those in the adjacent Gulf of Mexico.
-While it appears that the aquatic preserve borders the Florida mainland on the north, the land mass is actually St. James Island, formed by the Ochlockonee and Crooked rivers and the Gulf of Mexico.
+While it appears the aquatic preserve borders the Florida mainland on the north, the land mass is actually St. James Island, formed by the Ochlockonee and Crooked rivers and the Gulf of Mexico.

-The Alligator Harbor area is part of a broad, sandy shore plain that is constantly being altered by wind, rainfall, and sea level change, and is bordered by several prominent offshore shoal systems: Dog Island Reef to the southwest, South Shoal to the southeast, and the Ochlockonee Shoal to the east.
+The Alligator Harbor area is part of a broad, sandy shore plain that is constantly being altered by wind, rainfall and sea level change, and is bordered by several prominent offshore shoal systems: Dog Island Reef to the southwest, South Shoal to the southeast, and the Ochlockonee Shoal to the east.
 Dog Island Reef is considered to be an example of a submerged barrier island; the South Shoal was probably deposited by the Ochlockonee River during a lower stand of sea level; and the Ochlockonee Shoal probably represents a downed barrier island or headland.

 Recreational activities include fishing, boating, hiking (at Bald Point State Park), birding and beach-oriented activities such as surf-fishing, swimming and sunbathing.
 Bald Point State Park borders a portion of the aquatic preserve, but does not grant public access within the harbor.
 There is beach access and a boat ramp in St. Teresa on St. James Island and boat ramps on Alligator Point.

 If you're interested in volunteering, the staff of Alligator Harbor has partnered with the Alligator Point Taxpayers Association, a network of active and concerned residents, who are interested in protecting the natural ecological diversity and functions of the harbor.
 This group volunteers with beach cleanup events, turtle patrol, water quality and bird surveys.
-The preserve staff provided the APTA newsletter with regular articles on the resources within and adjacent to the harbor and information on how citizens can stay involved in their environment.
+The preserve staff provide the APTA newsletter with regular articles on the resources within and adjacent to the harbor and information on how citizens can stay involved in their environment.

 Wildlife Habitat Description:

 Algal Beds - More than 300 species of algae have been found in the general area of Alligator Harbor.
-Red algae are the most conspicuous, but green algaes are also well-represented.
+Red algae are the most conspicuous, but green algae are also well-represented.
 Brown and blue-green algae are less conspicuous, but still present.
 These algal beds are an important food source for grazers.

 Interested in subscribing to DEP newsletters or receiving DEP updates through email?